puredreams/learngit/readme.txt

-git is a version system.
-git is free software
+git is a distributed version system. git is free software